Sítio do Picapau Amarelo (2001 TV series): Sítio do Picapau Amarelo (2001 album)

 Sítio do Picapau Amarelo is the soundtrack of the Brazilian television series of the same name.
-The album was released in 2001 by the Som Livre record company, which carries the soundtrack of the series with songs already known to the general public, as most of the songs are re-recordings of the songs from the first version of Sítio do Picapau Amarelo (such as Sítio do Picapau Amarelo & Vol. 2 from 1977 to 1979) made by Rede Globo in the 70s, featuring only 5 new songs, was released at the end of 2001 along with a VHS of the first episode of the series "Reino das Águas Claras".
+The album was released in 2001 by the Som Livre record company, which carries the soundtrack of the series with songs already known to the general public, as most of the songs are re-recordings of the songs from the first version of Sítio do Picapau Amarelo (such as Sítio do Picapau Amarelo in 1977 and Sítio do Picapau Amarelo Vol. 2 in 1979) was aired by Rede Globo between 1977 and 1986, featuring only 5 new songs, was released in late 2001 along with a VHS of the first episode of the series "Reino das Águas Claras".

 Sítio do Picapau Amarelo (2005 album)

 Sítio do Picapau Amarelo is the soundtrack for the 5th season of the Brazilian television series of the same name.
 It was released in 2005 by the Som Livre record company in CD format.